golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-3-vpn-simple-http-proxy.md

 FROM nginx:stable-alpine
 ```

-In the example code, we're already using a pre-built and pre-uploaded Golem VM image but if you'd like to experiment with other HTTP servers or web-based applications, please follow our guides on the preparation of your own VM images for Golem:
+In the example code, we're already using a pre-built and pre-uploaded Golem VM image but if you'd like to experiment with other HTTP servers or web-based applications, please follow our guides on the preparation of your own VM [images for Golem](/docs/creators/python/tutorials/building-custom-image).

-{% page-ref page="../vm-runtime/" /%}

 ## The Code

-What we'll want to achieve here is threefold - first, we'll want to define our service so that it runs our web content \(here it's just a static, albeit customized, HTML page\) on the provider node.
+What we'll want to achieve here is threefold - first, we'll want to define our service so that it runs our web content (here it's just a static, albeit customized, HTML page) on the provider node.

-Secondly, we'll need a local HTTP server \(based on the `aiohttp` library\) listening to connections on our requestor machine \(the localhost\).
+Secondly, we'll need a local HTTP server (based on the `aiohttp` library) listening to connections on our requestor machine (the localhost).

 And thirdly, we'll show you how to distribute requests from the local HTTP server to the provider nodes.